Keonapang/protein-binder-design/README.md

 4. Start a new terminal session by clicking the "+" button at the top right.

 5. An **NGC Personal API Key** is required to download and run any NVIDIA NIMs.
-If this is your first time, [generate](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara/containers/bionemo-framework) it once and store it for future use.
+If this is your first time, start by creating an account on [NGC](https://catalog.ngc.nvidia.com/).
+Then [generate the key](https://org.ngc.nvidia.com/setup/api-key) and note it down somewhere secure for future use.

 ```bash
     export NGC_CLI_API_KEY=<enter-key>